-You may be someone who already knows something about photography, or who has a new digital SLR camera and wants to learn more.
+Maybe you already know something about photography or have a new digital SLR camera and want to learn more.
 Or perhaps you are an absolute beginner and need some advice and a few lessons on how to get the most from the hobby?
-Whatever your needs, I hope I will be able to help.
+Whatever your needs, I hope we will be able to help.

-I teach all levels of photographer.
+We teach all levels of photographer.
 For beginners it would be, first, just going over what you grasp about the basics of aperture, speed and ISO [i.e. exposure] and then going through establishing a way of you being able to measure and play with exposure in your photography.
 Understanding light, shadow, tone, contrast, dynamic range; these things are key to be able to get yourself to a point where you can feel in total control of the camera, rather then feeling like the camera is controlling you.
 This is the first objective.

-After tackling the first two points, we try to work on subjects that you like shooting and how you can get better at shooting them.
-The lessons, after all, must be fun and you must feel a progressive sense of satisfaction.
-We’ll work on little projects and by us shooting together during the lessons.
-After that I introduce various other areas of photographic technique: macro, nature, people, still-life, architecture, for example.
-There’ll also be subjects and projects you’ll probably feel less comfortable about.
-It’s important to be challenged and get outside of your comfort-zone.
+As well as pushing you into new areas, we try to work on subjects that you like shooting and how you can get better at them.
+I generally do this through little projects and by us shooting together during the lessons.
+After that we introduce various other areas of photographic technique: macro, nature, people, still-life, architecture, for example.

 We’ll also work on how you ‘see’ things.
 This is not exactly the same for everyone as we all see the world around us differently.
 The aim here is to, at least, get you seeing some new things about the world around you which you can then feel confident about capturing with your camera.